hfwbakker/algorithmic_trading/README.md

 - Find out if I can download the relevant data from Yahoo Finance in bulk.

 LOG:
+--- October 27th, 2021 ---
+- Started using yfinance and created logic to export data from it.

 --- October 26th, 2021 ---
 - Created notebook with logic for kindig method, including logic that can pick out stocks that qualify.